Po7ed/oj/usaco/2023DecB/T3/statement.md

 The second line consists of $N$ integers $h_i$ $(1\le h_i\le 10^9)$ denoting the initial height of the $i$ th plant in inches.

-The third line consists of N integers ai (1≤ai≤109)(1≤≤109) denoting the number of inches the $i$ th plant grows each day.
+The third line consists of N integers ai ($1\le a_i\le 109$) denoting the number of inches the $i$ th plant grows each day.

 The fourth line consists of N distinct integers ti denoting the array that FJ gives you.

-It is guaranteed that the sum of N over all test cases does not exceed 2⋅1052⋅105.
+It is guaranteed that the sum of N over all test cases does not exceed $2\cdot 10^5$.

 #### OUTPUT FORMAT (pipe stdout):

 Output T lines, the answer to each test case on a different line.
-If it is not possible, output −1−1.
+If it is not possible, output $-1$.

 **Note that the large size of integers involved in this problem may require the use of 64-bit integer data types (e.g., a "long long" in C/C++).**